toolstack/gp-project-contributors/README.md

 # GlotPress Project Contributors
-A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that creates a formated list of contributors to a GlotPress project as a shortcode..
+A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that creates a formated list of contributors to a GlotPress project as a shortcode.